AdobeDocs/campaign-web.en/help/v8/email/create-email-templates.md

     ![](assets/email_designer-templates.png)

-1. The [Email Designer](get-started-email-designer.md) displays.
+1. The Email Designer displays.
 Edit your content as needed, the same way you would do for any email, according to the option you selected.
+Learn how to use the Email Designer in [this section](get-started-email-designer.md).

     <!--You can test your content if needed.
 [Learn how](#test-template)-->